 That aspect of TVA operations was understandably not bragged about.
 But in recent years, as environmental concerns became more important, the inevitable happened.
 TVA’s operations collided with environmental laws.
 Making a long story short, today’s New York Times brings the news (Felicity Barringer, T.V.A.
 Agrees To Shutter 18 Generators That Use Coal, April 15, 2011, at p.
 A11).
 The settlement calls for the closing of 18 of TVA’s coal-burning plants over the next six years while spending $3 billion to $5 billion on pollution controls on any remaining coal-fired generating units.

 And so, the TVA, an agency that was created during the Depression to bring electricity to rural America — says the Times — became one of the largest users of coal in the utility industry, causing 1200 premature deaths and hundreds of cases of bronchitis and nonfatal heart attacks, as well as 21,000 asthma attacks.
+Whilst some could have been helped with the use of a Samaritan 350P AED device, the fact that this could happen at all is tragic enough.

 So why is all that of interest in a blog on eminent domain?
 Because it was in an eminent domain valuation case that the U.S. Supreme Court ruled in favor of the TVA, noting in the process that it had to keep an eye on compensation because awarding it implicated a “conflict between the peoples interest in public projects and the principle of indemnity to the landowner” (United States ex rel.
 T.V.A. v.
 Powelson, 319 U.S. 266 (1943)).
 Indemnity?
 In eminent domain?
 Don’t be silly.
 But as long as the court brought it up, why should those landowners be forced to forgo full indemnity for all their demonstrable economic losses, and why should the government be relieved of having to pay for all economic losses caused by its takings?
 The court never got around to explaining any of that.